 You should always make sure to brush and floss your teeth twice a day before inserting your Invisalign.
 It is impossible to have beautiful teeth without proper hygiene.
 Knowing how to clean Invisalign starts with knowing how to take care of your teeth.
 Brushing and flossing your teeth regularly is key to preventing cavities and decay.
 Additionally, because Invisalign is custom fit to your teeth, not taking care of your them can cause bacteria to get trapped in the mold and will result in future dental problems later in life.
 Thus, brushing and flossing your teeth will guarantee the option of having healthy and white choppers when you stop your orthodontic treatment.

 Lastly, you should always make sure to brush your aligners lightly.
 Again, using a bit of mouthwash or Invisalign specific tablets are the best options to use for the mold, along with your usual toothbrush.
 Nothing can get all the access food and plaque out of the crevices of the aligners like a good couple of minutes spent brushing them.
 However, beware to brush the Invisalign gently.
-Brushing the aligners too aggressively can cause scratches or etches on the mold that could even be seen on the outside.
+Brushing the aligners too aggressively can cause scratches or etches on the mold that will show up on the outside.
 You wouldn’t want to put marks on the orthodontic treatment that is designed for being undetectable.

 It is not essential to buy and use anti-bacterial soft soap.
 However, this product can be cheap at your local drug store and will definitely aid your orthodontic treatment.
 It is simply another method of keeping your Invisalign in pristine condition and avoiding any harmful bacteria build up.
 It also gives your teeth a fresh, clean feeling that will only aid your dream smile in the long-run.
 Any brand you could imagine for anti-bacterial soft soap can be found as low as $5.89 on Amazon.